Table of Contents

 The pretty amazing retail enterprise MARTINPATRICK3 now occupies the space where Torps Music & Metro used to be.
 Nonchalantly hanging on the wall as a “tres chic” decoration is a wood sound diffuser from the old studio.

 Under normal circumstances, this kind of “progress” might make me upset.
-It doesn’t, because MARTINPATRICK3 is the kind of place that is keeping brick & mortar retail classy, fun, helpful, experiential & totally worth visiting.
-Also, right around the corner is the Hewing Hotel which has become a favorite place for me to stay when I visit home.
+It doesn’t.
+MARTINPATRICK3 is the kind of place that is keeping brick & mortar retail classy, fun, helpful, experiential & totally worth visiting.
+Around the corner is the Hewing Hotel.
+It has become my favorite place to stay when I visit home.

 If you are in downtown Minneapolis, you should visit these places.